ballerina-platform/ballerina-lang/language-server/docs/ExtensionnServices.md

 <a name="ServiceImplementation"></a>
 ### Service Implementation
 The service implementation defines the service namespace and the service operation.
-The service is dynamically picked and registered at the server startup.
+The service is dynamically picked and registered at the language server startup.
 The services will be registered with Java SPI implementation.
 In order to register a new service, following approach should be considered and adding the following annotation is mandatory.
 ```Java
 @JavaSPIService("org.ballerinalang.langserver.commons.service.spi.ExtendedLanguageServerService")
 ```